Capacitor Start Induction Motor

 Identification: Electrolytic capacitors can leak their internal electrolyte when they fail.
 This leakage can appear as a wet or crusty residue around the base of the capacitor or seeping from the top.
 Consequences: The leaked electrolyte can be corrosive and may damage the circuit board or other components it comes into contact with.

-The process of storing electrical energy in the form of electrostatic field when the capacitor is connected to a source of electrical energy is known as charging of capacitor.
+An electric circuit element that has an ability of storing electrical energy in the form of electric field is called a capacitor.
+The property of the capacitor by virtue of which it store electrical energy is known as capacitance.

-What is a capacitor charge equation?
+What is a capacitor used for?

 • Capacitor physical wiring